BrennerLu/Klipper4CreatorPro2/README.md

 I flashed the firmware via USB Serial

 # Reverse engineering
 To write the printer.cfg, I needed to know the pinout of the microcontroller.
-So I took the time and traced every single connection of the 144 pin microcontroller :D
+So I took the time and traced every single connection of the 144 pin microcontroller :D Known problems: one extruder isn't extruding
 Documents are found in Klipper4CreatorPro2/reverseEngineering

+# printer.cfg

+I am currently working on the printer configuration.
+Axis are moving, but the end positions aren't really there.
+There is some work left to do.
+Since it's pretty work in progress, I won't make the printer.cfg public just yet.